-As you may have imagined, performing such research entails preparing a lot of documents and sharing them with all of the participants involved.
-In order to keep this process from spiraling out of control and to keep it secure, a virtual data room is absolutely necessary.
+As you may have imagined, performing such research entails preparing many documents and sharing them with all of the participants involved.
+A virtual data room is necessary to keep this process from spiraling out of control and keep it secure.

 There are several things that you should pay attention to when selecting a data room for due diligence:

 - Data security – Find out whether or not the data room provides basic security features such as watermarks, virus protection, IP restrictions, and many others.
 Ask about more sophisticated ones such as data encryption, granular user access, activity tracking, and any other security feature that will give you peace of mind.